dontjeffit/dontjeffit/README.md

 ### Hi👋, i'm Jefferson
 I love Building Cool things on the web!
 🙋‍About Me
-- 🔭 I’m currently working with front-end tools like Vue JS, Next JS, Tailwind CSS, and framer motion to build fun and interactive web projects
+- 🔭 I’m currently working with front-end tools like Vue JS, Next JS, SCSS, and framer motion to build fun and interactive web projects
 - 🌱 In my spare time i make beats
 - 👯 I’m looking to collaborate or partner with other developers
 - 💬 Ask me about anything🌚,